Do you want to bulk upload WordPress media files using FTP?

 Bulk Uploading Media Files in WordPress via FTP

-First, you need to connect to your WordPress site using a FTP client.
-If you haven’t done this before, then see our guide on how to upload files to your WordPress site via FTP.
+First, you need to connect to your WordPress site using an FTP client such as FileZilla.
+If you haven’t done this before, then see our beginner’s guide on how to upload files to your WordPress site via FTP.

-Inside the uploads folder, you will see folders for years and months.
-That’s how WordPress stores media files by default.
-You can upload your media files to the current year and current month folder.
+Inside the ‘uploads’ folder, you’ll see different folders for the years and months.
+This is how WordPress stores media files by default, so you’ll need to upload your media files to the current year and month folder.

-If it doesn’t exist, then you can create it.
-For example, 2018 for current year and inside that folder you can create a new folder 01 for the month of January.
+If this folder doesn’t exist, then you can create it.
+For example, you can open your WordPress blog’s ‘2024’ folder and then create a new ’02’ folder for the month of February.

-Once you have uploaded all your images, audio, video, or any other media files supported by WordPress, you are ready to import them into WordPress.
+Once you’ve uploaded all your images, audio, video, or other media files to WordPress, you are ready to import them into the WordPress dashboard.

 Making Your FTP Media Uploads Visible in WordPress